jacobmartinez3d/temptracker/README.md

-# TempTracker - an outline of a basic simple Python application deployment using `pip`.
+# TempTracker - an outline of a basic Python application deployment using `pip`.

 Record temperature readings as integers, and perform math operations on the collection of readings.